Note: This is the latest update to a report we shared on July 6.

 Families were running for their lives and ISIS still controlled the city of Fallujah, but not for long…

-After being informed that many families had no means to cook food, we distributed 250 stoves to help empower more women care for their own families independently, without need of outside help.
+After being informed that many families had no means to cook food, we distributed 250 stoves to help empower more women to care for their own families independently, without need of outside help.
 This served about 3,000 families

 We delivered another 100,000 pounds of food to Khaldiya, between Ramadi and Fallujah.
 Khaldiya is arguably the least-served camp; even those who have worked in displacement camps for years have expressed shock at the conditions here.
 Washington Post’s Baghdad bureau chief joined us for the delivery and shared this on Twitter:

 — Loveday Morris (@LovedayM) June 20, 2016

 ISIS controlled Fallujah for two long years, but on this day they were driven from the last neighborhood they held inside the city.
 The crisis is far from over—86,000 people remain displaced, and just days later, a massive ISIS convoy launched an assault, endangering one of our aid teams.
 But Fallujah is theirs no more.